David Newman (political geographer)

 David Newman OBE (Hebrew: דיויד ניומן; born 4 July 1956) is a British-Israeli scholar in political geography and geopolitics.
 He is a professor at the Ben-Gurion University of the Negev (BGU) Department of Politics and Government and was this department's first chairperson.
-Newman also served as chief editor of the academic journal Geopolitics and as Dean of BGU's Faculty of Humanities and Social Sciences.
+Newman also served for many years as chief editor of the academic journal Geopolitics and as dean of BGU's Faculty of Humanities and Social Sciences.

-Biography
+Childhood and education

+David Newman was born in London in 1956.
+He grew up in North London, where both his father and grandfather were Rabbis at various synagogues.

-David Newman was born in London.
-He holds an Honours Bachelor of Arts in Geography from Queen Mary College at the University of London (1978) and a PhD in geography from the University of Durham (1981).
+He holds an Honours Bachelor of Arts in Geography from Queen Mary College at the University of London (1978) and a PhD in Geography and Middle Eastern Studies from the University of Durham (1981).